ok-steve/ok-steve/README.md

 ### Hi there 👋

+I develop software and play the tuba.
+I’m continuously trying to increase the nerdiness in my life.

+I currently work as a Drupal/front-end web developer for a university in Washington, DC.

+I also have a degree in music, which I am fortunate to still use while playing in the local music scene.

 <!--
 **sccherry/sccherry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.